 The curious thing about jokes is that they have a magical way of putting safety glass around controversy.
 They allow you to invite something you might normally find too difficult to face straight onto your doorstep for closer inspection.
 In the weeks following my dildo prank, I have been forced to step up and do some inspecting of my own.

-It turns out people are tired of hearing about preventable gun deaths in the US and are tired of our love affair with guns.
 This is a good thing—we all could use a little push now and then to remind us that detachment is the death of progress.
 It’s easy to allow our feelings of helplessness to overwhelm and paralyze us.
 It’s much more difficult to define and publicly present a set of ideas.
 If you’ve heard or read anything about the #CocksNotGlocks campaign recently, perhaps you too have now paused for a second to find your voice on the matter.
 The dildo has provided some with a social lubricant for hard conversations.
 And that’s worth something.

 While the employment of ridicule, satire, and mockery by #CocksNotGlocks has worked to highlight our gun-saturated culture—sadly, or perhaps revealingly, it has also drawn some of the most vile, hateful cave dwellers out to throw stones in the sunshine.

 Still, progress has never been easy—just ask Thomas Paine.
 Paine had full faith in the power of human reason, and the intellect to transcend both his time and the status quo.
 Nearly 250 years ago, Common Sense served as a rational catalyst for the establishment of the country we call home.
 Today, that home has abandoned common sense and reason when it comes to making simple changes to the irresponsible gun laws which some advocates estimate help to kill an average of 88 Americans each day.
 That doesn’t mean we stop fighting.
 I have never known America to back down from a challenge.